UMD-INST377/Group-Project-Base/README.md

 ## Development and Bugs Section

 ### Future Development
+- Different pages for different submittion forms
+- Code for the different submittion forms
 - Add a way for users to enter location of crashes
 - Create a heatmap to plot crashes
 - Handle unknown and/or new values that were not part of database